 Trekking Difficulty and challenges:

-Taking slow and steady with a few smaller stops makes the trek enjoyable; the only hardest part is the steep climb of a few hours to Larke-La Pass.
-The rest of the trail is more downhill all the way to the end of the walk at Dharapani village.
+Taking slow and steady with a few more minor stops makes the trek enjoyable; the only most challenging part is the steep climb of a few hours to Larke-La Pass.
+The rest of the trail is downhill to the end of the walk at Dharapani village.

-Travel & Medical Insurance:
+Critical Of Travel & Medical Insurance: